Manish Sisodia: Education reforms

-When the AAP came to power in Delhi, Sisodia decided to bring in radical reforms to the ailing public education system.
+When the AAP came to power in Delhi, Sisodia decided to bring in reforms to the ailing public education system.
 One of the first decisions he took as Delhi's Finance Minister in 2015 was to double the funding for the public education program.
 Every year since then, the Delhi government has allocated a quarter of its total budget to education, making it the highest proportion in the country.
 One of the most visible hallmarks of these reforms is the reconstructed building infrastructure: modern classrooms equipped with tech-based teaching aids, and also football fields, field hockey turfs, auditoriums and science laboratories.
 Delhi also has parent-led School Management Committees (School Boards), creating accountability structures within the communities that the school serves.
 Delhi government has successfully conducted several mega PTMs (Parent Teacher Meetings) which provided a space for the teachers and parents to engage in meaningful conversations for the betterment of students.